 Maple Tree Primary School provides high quality teaching.
 Teachers carefully assess each pupil's abilities.
 Teachers work with parents/carers and any linked professionals to target the next key steps in priority areas that include communication/understanding, personal and social development, and key skills.
-These are implemented as part of the Individualised Learning Plan (ILP) process and are reviewed every 6 months with parents/carers.
+These are implemented as part of their EHCP and provision planning process and are discussed with parents/ carers at least three times per academic year.